X-Y-Z: Vision Systems Help Robots Find, Assemble Parts

 There are two ways around this problem.
 One is to increase the precision of the fixture-and accept a corresponding increase in cost and decrease in flexibility.
 The other is to give the robot a guiding hand with machine vision.

 Vision guidance can be used with any type of robot, from the smallest SCARAs to the largest six-axis robots.
 Vision guidance is necessary if the robot must pick parts that are imprecisely fixtured or not fixtured at all.
-Vision is also necessary if the robot must perform a particularly precise operation, or if it must track parts on a moving conveyor, says Manish Shelat, product manager for machine vision with Adept Technology Inc. (Livermore, CA).
+Vision is also necessary if the robot must perform a particularly precise operation, or if it must track parts on a moving conveyor, says Manish Shelat, sales and business development manager at Teledyne DALSA.

 No special camera is required.
 Most standard resolution, area-array cameras will do the job.
 "You don't need anything fancy, like a smart camera," says Shelat.
 "However, it is important that the camera have an asynchronous reset feature.
 This allows the robot controller to tell the camera when to take a picture."

 In some cases, a camera may not even be useful.
-"If the robot is in an environment with spraying water, a camera is not going to do much good," says Dan Holste, vision products manager at Banner Engineering Corp.
-(Minneapolis).
+For example, if the robot is in an environment with spraying water, a camera is not going to do much good.
 In that case, an ultrasonic distance sensor might better enable the robot to draw a bead on the target.

 A vision camera can be mounted to the robot's arm or to a stationary support above the workcell.
 In all but the smallest robots, a vision system-including camera, optics and even lighting-should have minimal impact on a robot's payload.